 - How will the data map onto the structure for storing and processing it internally?

-- Product onboarding Creating technical details (size, weights, dimensions, etc.), product photography, copywriting for product descriptions, translations for sites in other languages, search engine optimisation for greater visibility
+- Product onboarding: Creating technical details (size, weights, dimensions, etc.), product photography, copywriting for product descriptions, translations for sites in other languages, search engine optimization for greater visibility

-- Marketing optimisation , Writing descriptions, optimising content for search engines, performing quality checks, adding extra assets for A/B testing on site
+- Marketing optimization: Writing descriptions, optimizing content for search engines, performing quality checks, adding extra assets for A/B testing on site

-- Data quality and standardisation, these elements are crucial for enabling eCommerce sites to allow intuitive filter and search features, helping customers find exactly what they are looking for.
+- Data quality and standardization: These elements are vital if you want to offer intuitive filter and search features to help customers find exactly what they’re looking for

-- Category decisions and checks, Products needs to be in the most relevant categories in order to offer a better eCommerce experience for customers
+- Category decisions and checks: Products need to be in the most relevant categories to offer a better customer experience

 Distribution of data to sales channels

-Once you’ve created and formatted product information, it then has to be published to your various sales channels.
-Again, this can create a number of problems and hold-ups, therefore increasing the time to market.
-You need to consider:
+Once you’ve created and optimized your product information, you then need to publish to your various sales channels.
+Without the right tools and technologies, which will slow your time to market.
+Therefore, you need to consider:

 - How product information is being published on your eCommerce site

-- Differentiating and formatting your data for different selling platforms like online, mobile, in-store
+- Differentiating data for different selling platforms like online, mobile, and in-store

-- Sharing data to other retailers and across other distribution channels
+- Sharing data with other retailers and across other distribution channels

-- How you will update published product information (should changes occur)
+- How you update published product information (should any changes occur)

-The problem here is that businesses often have different people, teams and agencies all working manually with this information.
-If they’re not quickly communicating updates, they won’t be on the same page, resulting in hold-ups, duplicate work and crucial time wasted.
-The process is also continually impacted by changes to launch dates, stock receiving dates and the availability of samples.
-You must factor all of this into workloads and prioritised within schedules.
+The problem here is that businesses often have different people, teams, and agencies all working with this information.
+If they’re not quickly communicating updates, they won’t be on the same page.

-Cut the time it takes to get your new products to market by as much as half using Pimberly.
-Benefit from faster product onboarding, the ability to adapt to seasonal changes and the growing needs of your customers and the chance to expand your market reach.
+Benefit from faster product onboarding, the ability to adapt to seasonal changes and the growing needs of your customers, and the opportunity to expand your market reach.